certtools/intelmq/docs/user/eventdb.rst

 The EventDB is not a software itself.

-The EventDB is a database (usually PostgreSQL) that gets filled with with data from intelmq using the SQL Output bot.
+The EventDB is a database (usually `PostgreSQL <postgresql.org/>`_) that gets filled with with data from IntelMQ using the :ref:`intelmq.bots.outputs.sql.output` Output Bot.

 -----------------------
 The events table itself